Sunday, May 20, 2018

 · Blood and Blood Products: Transfusion of HIV contaminated blood and blood products can infect the recipient.

-· Mother to Child: A woman infected with HIV may spread the disease to foetus through blood circulation and to child through breast feeding.
+·Mother to Child or vertical transmission: A woman infected with HIV may spread the disease to foetus through blood circulation and to child through breast feeding.

 Incubation Period: Incubation period is variable ranging from 6 months up to 10 years or more.